-And the Lord God said:
+And the Lord God said (Leviticus 11:12):

-"Anything living in the water that does not have fins and scales you will regard as unclean".10
+"Anything living in the water that does not have fins and scales you will regard as unclean".

-And she, the oyster, said: come to me darling and drink of my living waters.
+Oyster (l'huître) is a feminine noun in French.
+And so she, the oyster, said: come to me darling and drink of my living waters.
 For some, it is the moment when I lost my religion.
 For others, it is the birth of a new faith.
 For sure, it is the dawn of a new diet.

-She and I have been intimate ever since.
+She (oyster is a feminine noun in French: une huître) and I have been intimate ever since.
 In due season, hardly a day goes by without honoring her life.
 Fine de claires, pleine mer, spéciales... from Normandy, Brittany or Marrenne, at morning, noon, or night.
 With lemon, vinaigrette, or pure and natural, just as she is.

-L'Huître offers herself11 to be eaten alive.
-She will settle for nothing less than freshness.
-You cannot wrap her in plastic, freeze her, or inject her with conservatives.
+L'Huître offers herself to be eaten alive.
+She will settle for nothing less than freshness.11 You cannot wrap her in plastic, freeze her, or inject her with conservatives.
 You must not put her away to wait, as if something else meant more to you.
 You must not recklessly set her to repose, and let her vitality leak.
 You must take her now, and with great care and attention, and before all the rest.
 She is tightly sealed, and her secrets too, only yielding to those with requisite art.
 You cannot bang or crush her without mutilating her tender mucus, her vital essence.
 Nor can you poke hastily with your blade without danger to your own flesh.
 There is a sweet spot from which you may wedge with single-minded focus and also your pledge...until she gives.
 Then suddenly, all becomes loose and she is there before you, yielding.
 The impenetrable jewel has joyfully acquiesced.
+She shines there in glory like the blossom of an exotic saline flower.
+In dignity and praise, in contemplation amazed, she desires to be delicately devoured.
+To drink her waters do not haste; sweeter yet she will make them for you alone to taste.
+This is what happens whenever I start to talk about oysters.
+It's a slippery ground for prose.
+Remember Veules-les-Roses?
+As I mentioned in my earlier chapter "Rivers and Rooftops" the finest oysters I have ever tasted were from that village near Etretat.
+Perhaps the beauty of the place enhanced my bliss.